translate/pootle/docs/server/fabric_commands.rst

 Available Fabric commands
 =========================

+.. versionadded:: 2.5

+   Starting in this release, Pootle includes Fabric deployment scripts.

 The sample Fabric scripts provide several commands that you can use to easily deploy your Pootle site.